jmil/Bioe421_521-MicrocontrollerApplications/Lab_05--UsersPermsPythonRegex/Lab05_A--UsersAndPermissions.md

 What is your `uid` and `gid` for your neighbor's Pi?

-	:
+	uid:
+	gid:

 What groups is this user in?
+What command did you run to determine this?

+	groups  :
 			:
+			:
+	command used:

 You can disconnect from your neighbor's pi using `exit` which will close that shell: